INNOVINATI/microwler/docs/scraping.md

 }
 ```

-> Note: **Microwler** will return a single element if only one match was found, or return
-> the whole result list.
-You can manipulate data after crawling is finished by  using a `transformer` function.
+> Note: You can manipulate data after crawling is finished by  defining a `transformer` function.

+The generic selectors will return a single element whenever it makes sense, i.e. `scrape.title` would
+give you the text content of the `<title>` tag as a string.
-Check all available `@selector` functions in the [source file](https://github.com/INNOVINATI/microwler/blob/master/microwler/scrape.py).
+Check all available selectors in the [source file](https://github.com/INNOVINATI/microwler/blob/master/microwler/scrape.py).

 ### Custom